 Lastly, in July 2023, the county proactively participated in a LID/GSI Code Audit through University of Florida Community Scoping Exercise.
 That exercise found many Brevard County policies and regulations consistent with LID/GSI and areas where definitions and practices could be better described.
 Improvements will be proposed as part of the Peril of Flood, EAR, and Barrier Island Area of Critical State Concern LDR updates.

 Staff Recommended Action:

-It is recommended that the Board of County Commissioners accept CEER #2025037 with revisions, as LID practices are already being implemented as detailed in the staff analysis.
-Any legislative changes related to LID must be enacted through the ordinance adoption process and may be considered at the request of the Board of County Commissioners.
+It is recommended that the Board of County Commissioners accept the LID portion of CEER #2025073 with revisions, as LID practices are already being implemented as detailed in the staff analysis.